mullerdavid/ctf_writeups/cyberquest24/Online_Web_Diary2/WRITEUP.md

 # Timeout

-The user validation is not handling timouts very well.
+The user validation is not handling timeouts very well.
 On timeout it still returns the userID, which would generate a valid token for the admin user.

 ```go